ringcentral/notification-app-js/README.md

 npm start
 ```

-Then the team will get timestamp message every one minutes.
+Then the team will get timestamp message every minute.

 Check [example-configs/interval-send-time.js](example-configs/interval-send-time.js) to see the code, it is pretty simple.